docsforadobe/premiere-scripting-guide/docs/sequence/component.md

 #### Description

-The **component** object represents something which has been added or applied to a trackItem.
+The Component object represents something which has been added or applied to a trackItem.

 ---